 Eating for a healthier life

-• Limit consumption of fast foods and other processed foods high in fat, starches or sugars.
+4. Limit consumption of fast foods and processed foods high in fat, starches or sugars.

 Top 3 tips for Meat Free Week

-Bowel Cancer Australia’s bowel care nutritionist Professor Teresa Mitchell-Paterson, who holds a Masters of Health Science in Human Nutrition, is not just an expert in food; she’s also a bowel cancer survivor and works as a member of Bowel Cancer Australia’s patient services team.
-Here’s her advice on how to get the most out of your meat-free week.
+Bowel Cancer Australia’s bowel care nutritionist Professor Teresa Mitchell-Paterson is not just an expert in food; she’s also a bowel cancer survivor and works as a member of Bowel Cancer Australia’s patient services team.
+Here’s her advice on how you can get the most benefit out of your meat-free week.

 Get more iron from foods

 Add a squeeze of lemon to your salad.
-The vitamin C helps to increase iron absorption from leafy greens.
+Vitamin C helps to increase iron absorption from leafy greens.
 Foods high in iron include dried fruits, button mushrooms, leeks, dried coconut, raspberries and peas in their pods.

 Throw a tofu burger on the barbie